ros-controls/ros2_controllers/bicycle_steering_controller/doc/userdoc.rst

 The controller expects to have one commanding joint for traction, and one commanding joint for steering.
 If your Ackermann steering vehicle uses differentials on axes, then you should probably use this controller since you can command only one traction velocity and steering angle for virtual wheels in the middle of the axes.

-For more details on controller's execution and interfaces check the :ref:`Steering Controller Library <steering_controllers_library>`.
+For more details on controller's execution and interfaces check the :ref:`Steering Controller Library <steering_controllers_library_userdoc>`.

 Parameters